The Slow Death of the Internet Cookie - Slashdot

 Bitcoin!!
 You forgot Bitcoin you insensitive cod

 Re:Not a lot of article content here...
-(Score:4, Informative)
+(Score:5, Informative)

 Re: Not a lot of article content here...
 (Score:2)